Weeds: Real Nutrition, for Free

 Lilli-anne Buffin, "On Dandelions"

 The wild, edible plants that insist on following us around, with all their vigor and tenacity, are full of bio-available nutrients that our bodies can easily assimilate.
-They’re a concentrated source of real nutrition, abundantly full of vitamins, minerals, and healing compounds, and they’re readily available, very often for free.
+If we're willing to relearn how to recognize and gather them, and reacquaint our domesticated pallets with their bitter, tart, or astringent tastes, they're a concentrated source of real nutrition, abundantly full of synergistic vitamins, minerals, and healing compounds.
+And they’re readily available, for free.

 Please leave a comment...